vyskoczilova/woocommerce-payforpayment-old/README.txt

 == Upgrade notice ==

+v1.2.2 fixes a severe taxes issue ending up in cart totals not being calculted correctly when pay4pay method is taxable.
-This update requires at least WooCommerce 2.1.
+This version requires at least WooCommerce 2.1.
 Please update WC first.